Search IMG Library

 your visa application fees with the home office

-The exact fee for dependants will vary depending on whether or not your own Tier 2 visa falls under the national shortage list or not.
+The exact fee for dependents will vary depending on whether or not your own Tier 2 visa falls under the national shortage list or not.
 This list can be found here.

 immigration health surcharge